codeforprinceton/codeofconduct/README.md

 If a participant engages in harassing behavior, the organizers may take any action they deem appropriate, including warning the offender or expulsion from Code for America network activities, events, and digital forums.

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of the event staff or forum administrator immediately.
-You can contact them at codeforprinceton@gmail.com or Claire Ralph  claire.ralph@gmail.com, 505.235.4667.
+You can contact **Code for Princeton at codeforprinceton@gmail.com or the event organizer Claire Ralph  at claire.ralph@gmail.com 505.235.4667**.
 Event staff or forum administrators will be happy to help participants contact hotel/venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the event.

 If you cannot reach an event organizer or forum administrator and/or it is an emergency, please call 911 and/or remove yourself from the situation.